DMClVG/Toy/docs/reference_language.md

 ## Functions and Return

 Unlike many other mainstream languages, functions are not statements, but expressions.
 They are also ONLY first class functions, and do not have names attached; they must be stored in a variable or constant like any other datatype.
-Note that since functions are just expressions, a function delcaration MUST end with a semicolon.
+Note that since functions are just expressions, a function declaration MUST end with a semicolon.

-Delcaring a function can be done in two ways - with the funtion keyword, or with the arrow operator.
+Declaring a function can be done in two ways - with the funtion keyword, or with the arrow operator.

 ```
 const f = function() {